 Since the crisis of 2008, Central Banks in advanced economies have been pushing interest rates lower and lower and in some cases even into negative territory in the hope of reviving economic growth in the country.
 This has meant that for over 8 years the global economy has experienced near zero interest rates.
-With an average annual economic growth rate of 1.8% in advance economies since 2009 as per IMF data (compared to 2.7% between 2000 and 2007), it is fair to say that this policy of low interest rates has failed in its objective.
+With an average annual economic growth rate of 1.8% in advance economies since 2009 (compared to 2.7% between 2000 and 2007), it is fair to say that this policy of low interest rates has failed in its objective.

 But, a low interest rate regime does lead to credit growth, and this pattern has held, with total credit in the American economy increasing by an average of 16% on a 4-year forward basis (method explained below) since the start of the near zero interest rate regime in 2008.
 Thus, there arises a question of what this additional credit is being used for?